mendersoftware/meta-mender-community/meta-mender-variscite/README.md

 ### Build

-See specifics for this board at [Mender Hub](https://hub.mender.io/t/compulab-cl-som-imx8/416).
+See specifics for these boards at [Mender Hub](https://hub.mender.io/).